France-ioi/algorea-devdoc/ops/new_instance.md

   - copy the other rules to match the hosts (frontend and backend)
   - depending on the default language you want to redirect the unknown path to, adapt the alias rule

+## Allow access to assets

+If a new domain is used, add it to allowed origin in the response header policy of the CloudFront distribution.

 ## Boostrap permissions on a first user

 Once your first user has signed in, add him as a manager of group `5`: